MPDL/screenshot-service/README.md

 what is html-screenshot-service?
 --------------------------------
-html-screenshot-service is a service to create a screenshot of the html page by using selenium driver.
+html-screenshot-service is a service to create a screenshot of the html page by using selenium web driver.
-The user can through the parameters to change the browser size and to tranform the scrennshot into the image that they needed.
+The user can through the parameters to change the browser size and to tranform the scrennshot into the image.

 what needs to be install?
 ----------------------